• Skip to primary navigation

 Lightly grease the sides of your baking tin and cut a strip of baking parchment to line the bottom.

-Leave the baking parchment strip long enough to stick out at each side to make it easier for you to get the cake out of the pan.
+Leave the baking parchment strip long enough to stick out at each side to make it easier to get the cake out of the pan.

 Pear and banana loaf batter in a loaf tin.